gunnarkrause/AZedgePipeline/README.md

  -> next step the repo
  -> starter pipeline (better to start with an empty sheet:-)

- 4. I copies the tasks from MS https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/build/azure-iot-edge?view=azure-devops
+ 4. I copied the tasks from MS https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/build/azure-iot-edge?view=azure-devops

   -> first Task is to build the new module, here you can follow the MS documentation quite foreward.
 Check the deployment.template.json
      that everything matches.